Nightkingale/Personal-Website/index.md

 In summary, this website is a small project of mine which will have a bunch of random information I deem fun enough to have on here.

-In the [Pages](../pages) half of the website, I'll be documenting Nintendo Wii U and Wii information, things I've learned from programming, and a lot more.
-I'll do my best to keep this section as informative as possible.

-In the [Posts](../posts) half of the website, I'll be writing blog posts about whatever I feel like.
+In the [Posts](../posts) part of the website, I'll be writing blog posts about whatever I feel like.
 I wouldn't expect posts too often, but I'll try my best to make each one an interesting read.

 If you're interested in learning how I made this website, the [Source](https://github.com/NoahAbc12345/noahabc12345.github.io) link in the navigation bar will take you to its GitHub repository.
 You can also click the [Discord](https://discord.gg/mYjeaZQ) link to join my server, Nincord.
 It's probably the best way to reach me.